A Senior Engineer’s Guide to the System Design Interview (Part 1)#

 Notes#

-It’s a common saying: “there are no correct answers”.
+It’s a common saying: “There are no correct answers”.
 What it omits is that there are certainly incorrect ones.

 High signals: a.
 A broad, base-level understanding of system design fundamentals. b.
 Back-and-forth about problem constraints and parameters. c.
 Well-reasoned, qualified decisions based on engineering trade-offs. d.
 A holistic view of a system and its users.

 Low signals: a.
 Assumptions about the prompt. b.
 Specific answers with ironclad certainty. c.
-A predefined path from the beginning to end of the problem. d.
+A predefined path from the beginning to the end of the problem. d.
 Strictly technical considerations.

 The initial prompt has many gaps.
 The first task is to uncover and fill them.
 The common questions to ask:

-Who are the users, who many?
+Who are the users, and how many?

 What are the entities in play?
 What are their interactions?